Telenotarzt moves to AWS Cloud to embrace life-saving potential

 From advice that is doable as a starting point to real-end-to-end cloud delivery

 Step by step, and well planned without service interruption the application has now been completely embedded in a cloud-native architecture.
 To gain more agility umlaut is moving service to number of microservices in the future.
-With these changes in mind Telenotarzt will be enabled a continuing and innovational growth.
+With these changes in mind Telenotarzt service will be enabled a continuing and innovational growth.

-How the cloud brings predictive rescuing into telehealth care
+How the cloud enables predictive rescuing

 - Buzz Topics